 Vizy’s software libraries make using these methods of communication easy and straightforward.

 Raspberry Pi 4 inside

 Vizy uses the Raspberry Pi 4 as its main CPU.
-Introduced recently, it offers twice the performance over its predecessor for most tasks including running deep learning algorithms.
-It has a quad-core processor, up to 4 gigabytes RAM, WiFi, gigabit Ethernet, and 4 USB ports.
+It offers twice the performance over its predecessor for most tasks including running deep learning algorithms.
+It has a quad-core processor, up to 8 gigabytes RAM, WiFi, gigabit Ethernet and 4 USB ports.